SkinnyLegend17/StatisticalModellingProject_VR/README.md

 ## Process
 ### (your step 1)
-- First connected to the City Bikes
+- First connected to the City Bikes API and retrieve all available bike stations in that city (city of choice is Barcelona).
+-
 ### (your step 2)

 ## Results